-Raspberry chia jam is one of my go-to jams to make every week.
-It takes less than 10 minutes to make and then I have jam for the entire week.
+Raspberry chia jam is a quick and easy healthy homemade jam that takes less than 10 minutes to make.
 There’s no added sugar and the chia seeds help the jam “jam” up!

 Raspberry Nutrition Benefits